 Nathan Lupo (2007) sees individual adults, couples, adolescents and families in private practice in the Hayes Valley neighborhood of San Francisco under the supervision of Allan Regenstreif, MFT.

-In addition to this practice, Nathan is the program coordinator for the ICP Program at CIIS.
 He trained for two years at the Gestalt-oriented Church Street Integral Counseling center, and he continues his studies now with the California Psychoanalytic Circle of the Freudian School of Quebec.
 You can read more about Nathan's practice on his website.

 Will Sherwin, MA (2007), is a registered MFT Intern who helps bereaved children in San Francisco recover after the loss of a loved one.
 He also works in a community mental health agency consulting and offering parent/ teacher training on early-childhood mental health.
 Will has built on his education at CIIS by completing the two-year Hakomi Comprehensive Training, incorporating mindfulness and body psychotherapy in his work.